msberends/AMR/README.md

 #     F 10.69445 10.73852 10.80334 10.79596 10.86856 10.97465    10
 ```

 The more an input value resembles a full name, the faster the result will be found.
 In the table above, all measurements are in milliseconds, tested on a quite regular Linux server from 2007 with 2 GB RAM.
-A value of 10.8 milliseconds means it can roughly determine 93 different input values per second.
+A value of 10.8 milliseconds means it will roughly determine 93 different (unique) input values per second.
 It case of 36.2 milliseconds, this is only 28 input values per second.

 To improve speed, the `as.mo` function also takes into account the prevalence of human pathogenic microorganisms.
 The downside is of course that less prevalent microorganisms will be determined far less faster.
 See this example for the ID of *Burkholderia nodosa* (`B_BRKHL_NOD`):